freeCodeCamp/freeCodeCamp/docs/how-to-work-on-coding-challenges.md

 After you find the file you want to modify within the GitHub interface, click the pencil icon to start editing the file.
 This will automatically create a fork of the project, if you don't have one already.

-You can also clone the project and edit locally on you computer.
+You can also clone the project and edit locally on your computer.
 For help with that, read the main [contributing guide](/CONTRIBUTING.md).

 ### Challenge Template